mhtnlab/mhtnlab.com/content/posts/reflections/25-11-2024__black-screens-broken-computers-virtual-machines-and-gpu-passthrough.md

 ![rtfm](https://i.imgflip.com/4o0mb2.jpg)

 If you still wish to proceed, I wish you the best.
-And for the love of God RTFM.
+And for the love of God RTFM!